February 24, 2012

 Although this conversation took place fifteen years ago, I have never forgotten that woman’s words; I have never forgotten her conviction that her children were wonderful simply because she was wonderful.

 But you know what?
-Kids aren’t formed by formulas.
-They can’t be quantified by a “1 + 2 = 3″ kind of thinking.
+Kids aren’t formed by formulas, they can’t be quantified by simplistic, cookie cutter thinking.
 Kids are humans.
 Humans have free will.
 Humans have hearts that can choose to make right choices and hearts that can choose to make wrong choices.

 Heartache happens in the healthiest of homes and in the happiest of homes.

 Heartache happened in the home I grew up in.
 Although it was a home where many things were done right, a home where there was love, prayer, laughter, and affirmation, heartache still happened.

 And the longer I live, the more stories I hear of strong, wonderful families who are visited by heartache.

 Last Thanksgiving, Steve called up a pastor friend of ours whom we haven’t seen in a few years.
 Don and Sherri are about the finest human beings you will ever meet and are a couple who who we admire greatly.
 If you were to see a picture of their six gorgeous children, you would the smiles and demeanors of children who are well raised and well-loved.

 But on Thanksgiving when Steve asked Don what their plans were for the day Don said, “Well, Sherri and I are going to the rehab center to visit Noah.”